sgomes/css-aspect-ratio/README.md

 ## Progressive enhancement

 CSS Aspect Ratio works as progressive enhancement, leaving the resizing entirely to the browser if custom properties are not supported.
+This means that aspect ratio will be preserved, but vertical space will not be allocated ahead of time, resulting in content shifting down during load.